 - 1 tsp.
 Ginger (Zingiber officinale)

 Put all ingredients into a French press or a large mason jar.
 Cover with 32 ounces of boiling water.
 Steep 2-3 hours or overnight.
 Drink 2 cups daily for 14 days.

 That ought to kindle your barbarian and get you back into good flow!

-If you want to learn more about other specific foods and herbs that can harmonize and support liver health and the rest of your body, check out my Detoxing the Liver cooking class.
+If you want to learn specific foods and recipes that can harmonize and support liver health and the rest of your body, check out my Liver Cleanse Cooking Class.